Tarnadas/smmdb-client/README.md

 Once you have installed smmdb, you can switch back to stable Rust:

 `rustup default stable`

+To open the smmdb client type `smmbd` in your terminal

 ### via Chocolatey (Windows Only)